zhangsichu/zhangsichu.github.io/_tabs/about.md

 ---

-Seasoned software architect and engineering leader with over 20 years’ experience delivering large-scale digital platforms.
+I’m a seasoned software architect and engineering leader with over two decades of experience shaping large-scale digital platforms.

-Currently serving as Technical Principal at Thoughtworks’ China Offshore Delivery Center, I specialize in cloud-native microservices, modern .NET/Java, JavaScript, and Python ecosystems, along with DevOps, DevSecOps automation, and engineering effectiveness.
+As a Technical Principal at Thoughtworks’ China Offshore Delivery Center, I focus on cloud-native microservices, modern .NET/Java, JavaScript, and Python ecosystems, and driving impact through DevOps, DevSecOps automation, and engineering effectiveness.

-I have led technical delivery for complex financial platforms, introduced AI-powered development tools such as GitHub Copilot, Cursor, and Haiven, and designed metrics frameworks to improve delivery performance.
-Known for architecture leadership, AI-enablement strategies, and mentoring high-performing teams across global engagements, I am also the author of industry-recognized thought leadership and the inventor of multiple web-technology patents.
+Over the years, I’ve led the delivery of complex financial platforms, championed the adoption of AI-powered development tools like GitHub Copilot, Cursor, and Haiven, and designed metrics frameworks that help teams deliver faster and better.
+What excites me most is guiding teams to unlock their potential—whether through architecture leadership, AI-enablement strategies, or mentoring future tech leaders.

+Beyond delivery, I contribute to the wider community as the author of thought leadership that’s been recognized across the industry.

 ---